 GMO Foods List: The Top Genetically Modified Foods You Should Avoid

-If you have been following Proposition 37 recently, you already know that there is quite a bit of concern of GMO foods in our country.
+If you have been following Proposition 37 recently, you already know that there is quite a bit of concern over GMO foods.
 With 50 or so countries requiring labeling or restrictions on genetically modified foods, isn’t it curious as to why we don’t label our own?
-How come Russia, China, New Zealand, Taiwan, Chile, South Africa, Japan, Brazil, and many others, find these ingredients to be problematic, and possibly detrimental to public health?
+How come Russia, China, New Zealand, Taiwan, Chile, South Africa, Japan, and Brazil find these ingredients to be problematic and possibly detrimental to public health?

 What Are GMO Foods?

-Genetically Modified Organisms, or GMO’s, are organisms that have had specific variables introduced into their DNA that have been unfamiliar to them.
-These variables may help reduce pests, or to create frost-free varieties of certain vegetables.
+Genetically Modified Organisms, or GMOs, are organisms that have had specific foreign components introduced into their DNA.
+These components may improve resistance to disease or pests or may create frost-free varieties of certain vegetables.
 Although these are noble intentions, one questions the consequences of tinkering with nature and creating new foods (or what many call “Frakenfoods”) into their food supply.

 GMO Foods List